JachymT/a-level-cs-blog/Computer Systems/1.4/1.4.3/Notes.md

 ## Karnaugh maps

 ### Symbols
 ∧ AND

 ∨ OR

 ¬ NOT

 () do operations inside brackets first. order of operations normally is to do the operatiosn around ORs first.
+Put brackets around anything which isnt a OR.

-GROUPS rectangles around 1s
+GROUPS rectangles around TRUEs in 2s 4s or 8s.
+Groups can overlap, and the less rectangles the better.